Health Insurers Are Vacuuming Up Details About You — And It Could Raise Your Rates

 The sprawling convention center was a balmy draw for one of America's Health Insurance Plans' marquee gatherings.
 Insurance executives and managers wandered through the exhibit hall, sampling chocolate-covered strawberries, champagne and other delectables designed to encourage deal-making.

-Up front, the prime real estate belonged to the big guns in health data: The booths of Optum, IBM Watson Health and LexisNexis stretched toward the ceiling, with flat screen monitors and some comfy seating.
+Up front, the prime real estate belonged to the big guns in health data: The booths of Optum, IBM Watson Health and LexisNexis stretched toward the ceiling, with flat-screen monitors and some comfy seating.
 (NPR collaborates with IBM Watson Health on national polls about consumer health topics.)

 To understand the scope of what they were offering, consider Optum.
 The company, owned by the massive UnitedHealth Group, has collected the medical diagnoses, tests, prescriptions, costs and socioeconomic data of 150 million Americans going back to 1993, according to its marketing materials.(UnitedHealth Group provides financial support to NPR.)